kjempelodott/banan/README.md

 Collect all you bank statements in various formats in one place.
-A simple web interface lets you query the database and display the results as a plot or in plain text.
+A simple web interface lets you query the database and display the results as a graph or in plain text.

 #### Setup